-While all of the HSR B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would result in a net increase in impervious surface, Alternative 2 would result in the greatest net increase (774 acres) and Alternative 3 would result in the smallest net increase (751 acres).
-Alternatives 1 and 5 would result in a net increase in impervious surface of 767 and 763 acres, respectively.
+While all of the HSR B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would result in a net increase in impervious surface.
+Alternative 2 would result in the greatest net increase (771 acres) and Alternative 3 would result in the smallest net increase (743 acres).
+Alternatives 1 and 5 would result in a net increase in impervious surface of 764 and 760 acres, respectively.
 The HSR B-P Build Alternatives with the CCNM Design Option would result in 1 acre less of impervious surface area compared to the B-P Build Alternatives without the CCNM Design Option.
 The HSR B-P Build Alternatives with the Refined CCNM Design Option would result in 5.9 acres less of impervious surface area compared to the B-P Build Alternatives without the Refined CCNM Design Option.
 An alteration to the existing drainage patterns or introduction of new impervious surfaces has the potential to increase the rate and volume of stormwater runoff.
 On-site stormwater runoff captured along the HSR alignment would be directed to on-site infiltration/detention basins, as specified in HYD-IAMF#1.
+Off-site stormwater would be conveyed to the existing drainage system.
+Infiltration/detention BMPs would provide hydromodification controls to offset the increase in volume and rate of runoff.
+Both the LMF and the MOWF would also be subject to the requirements of the Industrial NPDES Permit as transportation facilities that conduct vehicle maintenance, as specified in HYD-IAMF#4.